History of the Jews in Morocco

 The history of the Jews in Morocco goes back to ancient times.
-Moroccan Jews constitute an ancient community, with the oldest irrefutable evidence of Judaism in Morocco dating back to the Roman period.
-After the Muslim conquest of the Maghreb, Jews would become the primary religious minority group, particularly after the Almohad period and the departure of the Christians.
+Moroccan Jews constitute an ancient community, with the oldest irrefutable evidence of Judaism in Morocco dating to the Roman period.
+After the Muslim conquest of the Maghreb, Jews would become the primary religious minority group, particularly after the Almohad period and the departure or conversion of Christians.

 The Jewish communities in Morocco have historically been diverse, with significant differences between urban and rural populations, Toshavim and Megorashim, and inhabitants of different cities and regions.
 It was not uncommon for different Jewish communities in Morocco to speak different languages, including Darija, Tamazight, Haketia, or French.

-Jews in Morocco traditionally lived together in communities, whether in Jewish villages in rural areas or, particularly after the 15th century and especially from the 19th century, in an urban mellāḥ, or Jewish quarter.
+Jews in Morocco traditionally lived together in communities, whether in Jewish villages in rural areas or, particularly after the 15th century (and especially from the 19th century), in an urban mellāḥ, or Jewish quarter.
 In the 19th century, due to economic transformations and the proliferation of European industrial imports competing with traditional Jewish crafts, there was a major migration of Jews from the rural hinterland to coastal cities.
 Some elite Jewish merchants in the service of the Makhzen, known as Tujjār as-Sultān, handled much of the kingdom's long-distance trade, especially in Essaouira.

-The Alliance Israélite Universelle, a Paris-based organization that sought to improve the lives of Jews through a French education, opened its first school in Tetuan in 1862.
-The AIU helped create a class of elite, Westernized Jews in coastal cities, many of whom benefited from the protégé system, accentuating differences between urban and rural Jews in Morocco.
+The Alliance Israélite Universelle, a Paris-based organization that sought to improve the lives of Jews through a French education, opened its first school in Tétouan in 1862.
+The AIU helped create a class of Westernized Jews in Morocco's coastal cities, many of whom benefited from the protégé system, accentuating differences between Morocco's urban and rural Jewish communities.